fledge-iot/fledge/scripts/storage/README.rst

 Storage Scripts
 ***************

-This directory contains scripts that relate solely to the storage microservice within FogLAMP.
+This directory contains scripts that relate solely to the Storage microservice within FogLAMP.